sreevallabh04/Assignment/README.md

 🚀 **Perfect for showcasing full-stack development skills to recruiters!**

-*Built with ❤️ and lots of ☕ by Srivallabh Kakarala*
+*Built with ❤️ and lots of ☕ by Sreevallabh Kakarala*